 4.2.11 New technologies and digitalisation in the arts and culture

-In April 2012 Government decision no. 271 instituted an update of the National Programme of Reforms for 2012.
-The more than hundred-page document responds not just to the objectives set out in the Europe 2020 Strategy, but also to the recommendations of the Council of Ministers of the CR of 2011 and of the European Commissioned expounded in the Annual Growth Analysis.
+In April 2012 Government Resolution No. 271 instituted an update of the National Programme of Reforms for 2012.
+The compendious, more than hundred-page document responds not just to the objectives set out in the Europe 2020 Strategy, but also to the recommendations of the Council of Ministers of the CR of 2011 and of the European Commissioned expounded in the Annual Growth Analysis.
 The document reflects the situation in the areas addressed by individual reform measures.
-It assesses the steps that have been undertaken and outlines the direction in which measures to strengthen the competitiveness of the economy should be directed.
+It assesses the steps that have been undertaken and outlines the direction in which measures to strengthen the competitiveness of the economy should turn.
 It also takes into account the regional dimension of economic policy, noting the trend towards more closely linking priority areas in the National Programme of Reform to the future form of cohesion policy.
 In the chapter "Improving Access to High-Speed Internet and Advancing e-Government" in the National Programme the Ministry of Culture is assigned specific tasks relating to the development of a National Strategy for the Digitisation of Cultural Contents.
 This task is linked to the objectives of the Europe 2020 Strategy and its flagship initiative A Digital Agenda for Europe.

 Libraries have been the engine of the information society in the field of culture since the mid-1990s.
 In January 2012 the Government of the CR adopted the Concept for the Development of Libraries in the Czech Republic for 2011-2015, which includes bringing libraries online.
 This Concept aims to define the conditions for the provision and implementation of complex library services in the real and digital space.
 The Concept focuses on digitisation at different levels, but also deals with legislative, financial and methodological support.
 The objective is to create a conceptual solution for the long-term protection of digital documents and wide accessibility.

 The system of libraries has been supported by the programme "Public Information Service for Libraries", with the main aim of innovation of public information services for libraries on the basis of information and communication technologies.
-The Ministry of Culture (MC) has also participated in the project of the Ministry of the Interior called the "Project of Internet Provision for Libraries", where setting up an Internet connection in libraries and payment of the related fees were provided with the aim of providing equal conditions to accessing information.
-In 2010-2015, the project is financed from the budget of the Ministry of Culture.
+The Ministry of Culture (MC) has also participated in the project of the Ministry of the Interior called the "Project of Internet Provision for Libraries", where setting up an internet connection in libraries and payment of the related fees were provided with the aim of establishing equal conditions for access to information.
 In 2009 the MC adopted the document "Digitisation of Cinemas in the CR", which defined the basic principles and directions for the transition to digital image and sound projection.
-Based on this document financial support was introduced for digitisation of cinemas provided by the State Fund for the Support and Development of Cinematography; see also chapter 3.2 and chapter 5.3.8.
-As of the end of 2011 there were 131 digital cinemas in the CR.
+Based on this document financial support was introduced for digitisation of cinemas provided by the State Fund for the Support and Development of Cinematography – now the State Cinematography Fund (see also chapter 3.2 and chapter 5.3.8).

 In February 2009, the Film Council, which associates Czech professional film associations, festivals and institutions, set up a working group for the digitisation of Czech films, whose purpose was to devise proposals for making the "golden stock of Czech cinematography" digitally accessible both in cinemas and on other distribution channels in the best possible quality.
 The resulting document – Digitisation of Czech Film Works–Concept Proposal – was presented in April 2010.
-The digitisation of Czech films is also dealt within the Concept of Support and Development of Czech Cinematography and the Czech Film Industry 2011-2016; see also chapter 4.2.3.
+The digitisation of Czech films is also dealt with in the Concept of Support and Development of Czech Cinematography and the Czech Film Industry 2011-2016 (see also chapter 4.2.3).

 The National Library also concluded an agreement with Google, which will digitise a further 200 000 works from historical and Slavic collections from the period of the 16th to 18th centuries.